badlogic/jailjs/README.md

 # JailJS

-JavaScript AST interpreter for sandboxed execution in browsers and Node.js.
+Lightweight JavaScript AST interpreter for **isolated execution** in browsers and Node.js.

+**🎯 Optimized for**: Plugin systems, user scripts, browser extensions with limited API surface **⚠️ Not for**: Untrusted adversarial code (use [SandboxJS](https://github.com/nyariv/SandboxJS), isolated-vm, or separate processes)

 [Read the "behind the scenes" blog post](https://mariozechner.at/posts/2025-10-05-jailjs/)